edoardodavini/sts/README.md

 ## Placeholders
+Placeholders are as easy as possible:
+`{{x.this.is.a.nested.path}}`
+* The double brackets are used to identify inside a string.
+* `x` is always an integer, representing the array index of the responses (so it starts from 0)
+* `this.is.a.nested.path` is the nested path of the object of the response.

+## The results
+This process generates 2 different reports:
+* a `raw_report` available as a `json` with all the information gathered during the test execution
+* a `summary` available as a `markdown` with a small summary of how well the test went

+An example of a Summary Report is available [here](blob/master/results/two_summary.md)

 ## To be done / next steps
 * Add support for multiple checks (right now only one check is used for the report)
 * Add support for headers in the request object
 * Add support for login-interceptors
+* Add documentation for Placeholder
+* Better error handling
 * Test more checks, like usage of functions, including filters and map
 * more stuff